Category: Laundry

 If you’re in the East Bay area, we make laundry even easier with Pickup and Delivery Service.
 No more waiting in line at a laundromat or making an extra stop in your day—we’ll bring your fresh, folded laundry straight to your doorstep.

-Experience the Wash and Fold Laundry Service at Martinizing Cleaners, and you’ll come back for the quality, convenience, and care we provide every customer.
+Experience the Wash Dry Fold Laundry Service at Martinizing Cleaners, and you’ll come back for the quality, convenience, and care we provide every customer.
 We stand out because we are focused on giving you the most convenient and high-quality cleaning experience you’ve ever had.

 For more information about our service, or to schedule over the phone, call us at 925-938-5000.